Analysis: GameStop saga may provide early test of Biden administration ethics pledges

 But as hedge fund Citadel LLC emerges as one of the key actors in the trading frenzy last week involving GameStop Corp - and questions arise over whether the activity exposes deeper risks for the financial system - Yellen could find herself pulled into the fray.

 Citadel, together with another fund, extended a $2.75 billion financial lifeline to hedge fund Melvin Capital Management, which had suffered heavy losses by betting against GameStop.
-Citadel also pays for the right to process Robinhood users’ trades, a practice that has drawn some concern from investor advocates.
+Citadel Securities, a separate trading arm, pays Robinhood to execute its users’ trades, a practice that has drawn some concern from investor advocates.

 The White House has said Yellen is among a handful of officials monitoring the fracas.
 As head of the Financial Stability Oversight Council (FSOC), Yellen is broadly responsible for the health of the entire trading and investing system.